Kings and Kernels in Semicomplete Compositions: Introduction

 We refer the readers to \cite{Bang-Jensen-Gutin, Bondy} for graph-theoretical notation and terminology not given here.
 All digraphs considered in this paper have no parallel arcs or loops, and paths and cycles are always assumed to be directed, unless otherwise stated.
 We use $[n]$ to denote the set of all natural numbers from 1 to $n$.

 Let $D$ be a digraph.
-If there is an arc from a vertex $x$ to a vertex $y$ in $D$, then we say that $x$ {\em dominates} $y$ and denote it by $x\rightarrow y$.
-If there is no arc from $x$ to $y$ we shall use the notation $x\not\rightarrow y$.
-If $A$ and $B$ are two subdigraphs of $D$ and every vertex of $A$ dominates each vertex of $B$, then we say that $A$ {\em dominates} $B$ and denote it by $A\rightarrow B$.
-We shall use $A\Rightarrow B$ to denote that $A$ dominates $B$ and there is no arcs from $B$ to $A$.
-A {\em strong component} of a digraph $D$ is a maximal subset $S\subseteq V(D)$ such that $d_D(x,y)$ is finite for every pair of distinct vertices $x, y\in S$, where $d_D(x, y)$ denotes the length of a shortest path from $x$ to $y$ (if there is no such path $d_D(x, y)$ is infinite).
+If there is an arc from a vertex $x$ to a vertex $y$ in $D$, then $x$ {\em dominates} $y$, denoted by $x\rightarrow y$.
+We shall use the notation $x\not\rightarrow y$ if there is no arc from $x$ to $y$.
+If $A$ and $B$ are two subdigraphs of $D$ and every vertex of $A$ dominates each vertex of $B$, then $A$ {\em dominates} $B$, denoted by $A\rightarrow B$.
+We shall use $A\Rightarrow B$ to denote that $A$ dominates $B$ and there is no arc from $B$ to $A$.
+A {\em strong component} of a digraph $D$ is a maximal induced subdigraph of $D$ which is strong.
 An {\em initial strong component} is one which has no arcs coming in from any other strong components.
-We call a vertex $x$ in a digraph a {\em sink} (resp. {\em source}) if $d^+(x)=0$ (resp. $d^-(x)=0$).
+A vertex $x$ in $D$ is a {\em sink} (resp. {\em source}) if $d^+(x)=0$ (resp. $d^-(x)=0$).
+For every pair of distinct vertices $x, y\in V(D)$, we use $d_D(x, y)$ to denote the length of a shortest path from $x$ to $y$ (if there is no such path, then $d_D(x, y)$ is infinite).
+For a vertex $x$ and a vertex subset $V'$ of $V(D)$, let $d_D(x, V')=\min\{d_D(x,y)\colon\ y\in V'\}$.